 - 5.9 Indigent Management System: an electronic management system applied by the Buffalo City Metropolitan Municipality for the management of the register of indigent households.

-- 5.10 Indigent Register: the database which must be updated on a regular basis, designed to include data contained within completed indigent application forms.
+- 5.10 Indigent Register: the database which must be updated on a monthly basis, designed to include all the data contained within completed indigent application forms.
+The Register contains the following key information:

 - (i) Indigent customer details

 - (ii) Socio-economic details

 - (iii) Skills details